-The only BAFTA voted for by the British public
+The only award at the EE BAFTAs voted for by the British public

-- This year’s nominees were selected by a prestigious group of jurors including film broadcaster Edith Bowman, actress Georgina Campbell and casting director Lucy Bevan
+- This year’s nominees were selected by a respected group of jurors including actors Rosamund Pike, Richard Madden, Ray Panthaki and film broadcaster Edith Bowman

 - Voting is now open to the public at ee.co.uk/BAFTA

-This year the EE Rising Star jury panel, who were tasked with selecting the five nominees from a vast list of upcoming talented actors and actresses, included jury chair Marc Samuelson, actress Georgina Campbell, film broadcaster Edith Bowman, BAFTA award-winning director, Philippa Lowthorpe, casting director Lucy Bevan and other leading industry specialists and entertainment journalists.
+This year the EE Rising Star jury panel, who were tasked with selecting the five nominees from a vast list of upcoming talented actors and actresses, included jury chair and co-president of Cornerstone Films Alison Thompson, actress Rosamund Pike, actor Richard Madden, BAFTA Breakthrough Brit Ray Panthaki, film broadcaster Edith Bowman, film critic Anna Smith, producer Georgina Lowe, casting directors Leo Davis and Lucy Bevan and other leading industry specialists and entertainment journalists.

 - ENDS -

 For more information, please contact M&C Saatchi PR on email@example.com

 EE, part of BT Group, is the largest and most advanced mobile communications company in the UK, delivering mobile and fixed communications services to consumers.

 EE runs the UK's biggest and fastest mobile network, having pioneered the UK's first superfast 4G mobile service in October 2012 and was the first European operator to surpass 14 million 4G customers in December 2015.
 EE has more than 550 shops across the UK.
 EE's 4G coverage extends to more than 86% of the UK’s landmass (equal to more than 99% of the UK population) and EE has an ambition to extend 4G to 95% UK geographic coverage by 2020